Bellevue Baptist Church: Handling of minister misconduct

 On December 17, 2006, the church announced that Paul Williams, a minister and staffer at the church for 34 years, had been placed on leave with an investigation pending regarding a "moral failure," identified by Gaines and others as alleged child molestation in the 1980s.
 The next day, December 18, Gaines released a statement that acknowledged that he had been aware of the allegation since June 2006 but that he did not address it for several months because Williams had been attending professional counseling, because of confidentiality concerns, and out of compassion for the staffer.

 On January 29, 2007, Bellevue members formed a non-profit called "Integrity Does Count" with the aim of restoring congregational awareness of church finances to the congregation.
 This group was limited to 50 voting members in order to avoid having an infiltration by those opposed to it, although the actual group was much larger.
 Among other concerns, a principal concern was that the traditionally conservative leadership had been replaced with a more progressive regime which resulted in the donation of $20,000 to a church of another denomination, which openly supported homosexual relationships and abortion.
-Some church members have argued that this aim is contrary to Bellevue's historical philosophy of being "pastor-led, deacon-served, committee-operated and congregation-approved."
+Some church members argued that this aim is contrary to Bellevue's historical philosophy of being "pastor-led, deacon-served, committee-operated and congregation-approved."
 The group, "Integrity Does Count" disbanded within a year, after submitting request to obtain financial documents to which they were entitled under state law from the church and being denied the right to review any financial information.
 The members of the group wishing to follow biblical guidelines and convinced that they would be forced to pursue their request through the secular court system, decided to no longer pursue their quest.

-Satellite churches

-Bellevue has two satellite churches in Memphis and Shelby County.
-Impact Baptist Church (now called Bellevue Frayser), in the Frayser community, is the largest and fastest growing African-American Southern Baptist Church in Tennessee.
-In 2009 the congregation began meeting in a facility formerly occupied by Georgian Hills Baptist Church at 3759 N. Watkins.
-Bellevue Frayser operates a weekly food pantry, with Bellevue volunteers distributing food each Saturday morning to approximately 175 families.
-The campus also offers a thrift store and tutoring for students.
-Iglesia Bella Vista is a Hispanic church plant near Summer and Highland.

 Accomplishments

 In July 2007, Bellevue Baptist was named one of the top 50 most influential churches in the country, coming in 38th.
 This was the first time Bellevue was included in the top 50 most influential churches in the United States.
 The survey was tabulated through more than 2,000 emails being sent to non-Catholic church leaders.

+In the late 2000s, Bellevue Baptist Church developed an in-house, web-based church management system with congregant and software developer David Carroll.
+The system became known as Bellevue Church Management System (BVCMS) and was later adopted by other congregations; by the mid-2010s it was rebranded as TouchPoint Software (2015).